Where to stay in Valencia

 Valencia has a comfortable metro system with six different lines.
 It won’t lake you long to understand it, the plan is not very complicated and the metro is very useful to find your way to the airport or the harbor.
 A single ticket costs 1,50 Euros and the price for ten journeys is 7,20 so it is not too pricey to use the metro.
 However, keep in mind that metros only operate until 23:00 pm during the week and 23:30 pm during the weekend, so you have to choose a different option if you want to find your way around during the night.

 A taxi might be your chosen alternative, since it will transport you directly to your destination and it offers a comfortable and safe journey.
 Admittedly, it is more expensive than buses and the metro, but it is a brilliant way of transport if you are looking for some comfort.

 Taking a bus could be a nice way to find your destination if you want to see more of the city while travelling.
 The only downside is that stations are usually not announced, so you might have to ask the driver or other passengers for when to get off the bus.
 A single journey is only 1,50 Euros and all the mentioned quarters offer lots of bus stations, so you will always find a station near your accommodation.

 If you want to be more independent, hiring a car, a bicycle, a Segway or walking is a good alternative.
 Hiring a car is only recommended when you want to travel outside Valencia.
 Using a car in the city will give you a hard time if you are not used to travel by car in a big city.

 But walking and cycling are popular ways of getting around in Valencia, since its many parks offer some space for recreation.
 Being outside is highly recommended.
-The sun will warm your skin and you will be able to produce some vitamin D. So you will not only reach your destination, you will restore your health.
+The sun will warm your skin and you will be able to get some vitamin D. So you will not only reach your destination, you will restore your health.
 Doesn’t sound fabulous?